eclipse-edc/MinimumViableDataspace/README.md

 - Provide the resources prefix that you used when you deployed your DataSpace.
 - Click on `Run workflow` to trigger to destroy your MinimumViableDataspace DataSpace.

-Note that the GitHub Artifacts by the Destroy pipeline are only retained for the [default time period](https://docs.github.com/actions/using-workflows/storing-workflow-data-as-artifacts#about-workflow-artifacts) which is currently 90 days.
-If destroying a deployment after that period, the pipeline will fail.
-In that case, manually delete the provisioned Azure resource groups.

 ## Local development setup

 Please follow the instructions in [this document](system-tests/README.md) to setup a local MVD environment for development purposes.